Aryan6600/Sites/README.md

 # Note

-Developers are not responsble for any kind of damage use only for fair purposes
+Developers are not responsble for any kind of damage to anything other use only for fair purposes